Hertha BSC: Women's football

 Missing out on a trend of promoting women's football, Hertha became one of a decreasing number of major German football clubs left outside the top of women's football.
 Several steps had been taken to develop women's football, but most of them ended up inconclusive.
 The change came in 2009, when the club announced that it was to launch a cooperation in women's football with 1.
 FC Lübars, a football club from the Berlin borough Reinickendorf and with decades of history in women's football.

 From one side, the partnership meant that Hertha was to provide Lübars with various forms of support, including financial support, expertise in licensing and sponsor acquisition, equipment and training instruction – investing approximately 1 million Euros in the project.
 From the other side, the partnership meant that Lübars was to compete in the colours of Hertha, thus earning the nickname Die Hertha-Frauen ('The Hertha-women').
 In the long run, the club plans for the team of 1.
 FC Lübars to be integrated with Hertha BSC.

-1. FC Lübars now competes in the 2.
-Bundesliga of women's football.
+In summer 2023, Hertha BSC officially launched its women's department by absorbing all women's teams from Hertha 03 Zehlendorf.